camunda-consulting/camunda-demo-starter/README.md

 //TODO: describe using identity for securing the data api and rest apis?

 ## Project Structure

 The project has an opinionated project structure.

 ## How to create an issue

-https://github.com/camunda-consulting/camunda-demo-starter/issues/new/choose[Create an issue] on the project for feature requests and bugs.
+[Create an issue](https://github.com/camunda-consulting/camunda-demo-starter/issues/new/choose) in the project for feature requests and bugs.

 ---

 ![Compatible with: Camunda Platform 7](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%207-26d07c)